 A beagle’s health is defined by what they eat and how they are engaged with.
 Our beagles eat high quality food with a high percentage of meat.
 They are also given healthy treats and vegetables.
-Our beagles live with us in the family home and are well socialised with people, children and other animals.

 In addition, regular brushing and a weekly raw egg in their food helps keep their coat shiny and reduces excessive shedding.
 Keeping their eyes and ears clean and brushing their teeth is important too (although it is admittedly difficult due to extensive wriggling).